Vladimir-Bosnjak/Chess-Square-Color-Guess/README.md

 # Chess-Square-Color-Guess
 Windows console program.
 A chess-board coordinate is generated.
-Guess it's color by pressing 1 (black) or 2 (white).
+Guess its color by pressing 1 (black) or 2 (white).
 You can set how many squares you want to practice (e.g. first 3x3 square, first 4x4 etcetera) if you're not ready for all 8x8 yet.

 I needed a quick something to practice square color memorization.
 They say it's a must to know squares by heart.